mihirb10/sports-ai-companion/replit.md

 ### Database Architecture

 The application uses PostgreSQL (via Replit's managed service) with SQLAlchemy ORM.
-The schema includes tables for `Users` (storing Replit Auth IDs and profile info), `OAuth` (for tokens and browser session keys), and `Conversations` (storing serialized JSON conversation history per user).
+The schema includes tables for `Users` (storing Replit Auth IDs and profile info), `OAuth` (for tokens and browser session keys), and `Conversations` (storing serialized JSON conversation history, fantasy context, and recent analysis context per user).
+The `recent_analysis_context` field enables the AI to remember route/play analysis when users respond affirmatively to follow-up questions.
 Conversation records are lazily created and linked to `user_id` for persistence.

 ### Frontend Architecture